 Robert Espinoza is a nationally recognized expert in aging, caregiving, and long-term care workforce issues.
 For more than 20 years, he has spearheaded high-profile advocacy campaigns and written seminal reports on aging and long-term care, LGBT rights, racial justice, and immigration, among other topics.
 He has appeared in multiple media outlets, including The New York Times, the Wall Street Journal, CNN, and the Washington Post—and his writing has been published in The Huffington Post, The Hill, and POLITICO, among others.

-Robert is currently the Vice President of Policy at PHI, where he directs a national policy advocacy and research program focused on the direct care workforce.
+Robert is currently the CEO of the National Skills Coalition, which fights for inclusive, high-quality skills training so that more people have access to a better life & more local businesses see sustained growth.
 In 2015, he was appointed by the Centers for Medicare and Medicaid Services to its Advisory Panel on Outreach and Education, as well as by the National Academies of Sciences, Engineering, and Medicine to its Forum on Aging, Disability, and Independence.
 He serves as a member of the board of directors for the American Society on Aging.

 ⟵ Back to Advisory Board